Drug & Alcohol Rehab in West Sussex

 Every patient that will be in rehab will be following a programme that may be completely different to every other person there with them.

-We’ll be providing you with constant one-on-one therapy and group therapy sessions which will help you work through the trauma of addiction.
+These steps will help you work through the trauma of addiction.
 It’ll encourage you to learn more about yourself, why the addiction started and how to prevent relapses.

 An intervention is used to address addiction issues.
 Whilst they can be used at different stages throughout the recovery process, they are often used to help an individual who is at rock bottom when suffering from an addiction.